mchmarny/stackdriver-notification-handler/README.md

 ## What

 Creates a single Stackdriver channel (WebHook) which targets Cloud Run handler service.
 Creates one or more Alerting Policies in Stackdriver that will send notifications through the previously created channel.
-That Cloud Run service validates the token shared with WebHook to make sure the notifications are from a valid source, and then, relays these messages to a PubSub topic to be processed by additional handlers.
+That Cloud Run service validates the token shared with WebHook to make sure the notifications are from a valid source, and then relays these messages to a PubSub topic to be processed by additional handlers.

 ## Why

 Stackdriver alerting policies can capture many interesting GCP events that are currently not available established event triggers in GCF.

 Stackdriver has also a limit of 16 notification channels that can be used for incident notifications.
-To rather than creating individual WebHooks for each alert type, this service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.
+Rather than creating individual WebHooks for each alert type, this service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.

 ## Notifications